aaronchantrill/Naomi_VOSK_STT/README.md

 # VOSK STT - Speech to Text

-This plugin allows Naomi to use VOSK for Speech to Text.
+This plugin allows [Naomi](https://projectnaomi.com/) to use [VOSK](https://alphacephei.com/vosk/)  to convert speech to text.
 This module does not currently do language model adaptation, so it is not yet suitable for special applications or custom words, but it is already very good, at least in English.

-If anyone is interested in helping me adapt the language model and/or acoustic model, the instructions are at https://alphacephei.com/vosk/adaptation
+If anyone is interested in helping me adapt the language and/or acoustic model, the instructions are at https://alphacephei.com/vosk/adaptation

 To activate this plugin, change your profile.yml file to set the active and/or